Belarus flight: Germany demands explanation of diversion, arrest | DW | 23.05.2021

-The German Foreign Ministry has demanded that Belarus explain the diversion of a Lithuania-bound flight.
-It questioned the arrest of a critic of the Minsk government who was on board.
+The German Foreign Ministry has demanded that Belarus explain the diversion of a Lithuania-bound flight, and the detention of a journalist onboard.
+EU leaders expressed shock and said Minsk would be held accountable.

 The Ryanair jet was escorted to Minsk airport where exiled opposition activist Roman Protasevich was detained